Pacaya Samiria National Reserve: 7 Day Camping Adventure In The Amazon Jungle

 People from settlements around arrive in the village where they celebrate for several days - sometimes for three days, sometimes for five (we found out because when we stopped in another community, it seemed empty, so we asked our guide where are everyone, and he replied that of course in the village we passed two days ago, still celebrating).

 The drink is called Masato, and although we were offered to try it, we had to politely refuse.
 Masato is a drink made from yuca root.
 Several people chew the root and then spit it to a large container.
 Here all the roots and saliva is mixed, and the natural fermentation starts its process (more days the fermentation takes the stronger the drink is).
-Well, maybe next time.

 When traveling in the Amazon, we noticed several things we were not sure how to handle.
 Pacaya Samiria is a protected area, but it is also a region where people live for thousands of years.

 The management of the reserve stepped in, and people now can hunt and fish only specific amount of fish or other species, and cut wood in the jungle only when they need to build a new house but we are a bit skeptical that they follow those new rules when nobody is watching.

 Also, when our guide caught two caymans, one large and one small, he put them in our boat with an idea to release them near our camp.
 He released the big one, but somehow 'forgot' that the small cayman is still there.
 When we reminded him, he said something he knows and will release him later, but when after an half hour nothing happened, we had to ask him again and finally, he reluctantly set him free.

 It will take time, and we know it must be hard for people living in the Amazonas to understand all those changes - that nowadays, in interest to protect nature, they cannot hunt and eat endangered or almost extinct species, but we believe that it is only a matter of time and the balance will be established anytime soon.